DukeRobotics/robosub-ros/src/simulation/production/README.md

     `docker run -td -p 2200:2200 -p 8080:8080 dukerobotics/robosub-ros`

+    [Here's](https://github.com/DukeRobotics/documentation/tree/master/docker) the link to the documentation repo with the Docker commands, if you need to look yours up.

     If you aren't mounting your files, and you don't have a particular care for where the files get located, you can just ssh into your Docker container and copy/paste the following giant block of commands into your terminal.
 This will take you to step 10 (running various `sudo apt-get` commands.
 Alternatively, you can follow all the steps.

     <details>